 Summer sweet corn grown in the fields along the bayou is on the menu.

-Some want it roasted, some want it cut off the cob and Southern fried with home grown tomatoes and sauteed Vidalia onions, and some want it boiled or as it was put to me the way nature and the farm to table gods intended.
+Some want it boiled, or as it was put to me, the way nature and the farm to table gods intended.

 Summer sips, snacks, sweets, sides and sizzle simple is on the menu.